top of page

 6. Encourage your fellow classmates in a positive way

-7. You are responsible for cleaning your work area and tools that you used.
+7. You are responsible for cleaning your work area and tools that you use.

 Class fee $10 per semester.